babylonchain/covenant-signer/docs/validation.md

 where:
-`signature_hex` - 64byte hex encoded Schnorr signature over the un-bonding transaction using un-bonding path, made by covenant member.
+`signature_hex` - 64byte hex encoded Schnorr signature over the un-bonding transaction using un-bonding path, made by the covenant emulator committee member.

 ## Validation of Signing request
 Given data received: